Q What are lily beetles?

 A Adults and larvae eat the leaves, flowers and seed pods of lilies, fritillaries and nomocharis and can do severe damage.
 Adult beetles nibble irregular holes in the leaves and petals, while the larvae methodically work their way from the leaf tips towards the stem.
 Adults are occasionally found on other plants, including Solomon’s seal and lily-of-the-valley, but these plants do not seem to be eaten by the larvae.

-Q Tell me about their life cycle.
+Q Tell me about the life cycle of the lily beetle.

 A The adults overwinter in the soil or on leaf debris and can appear from late March if the weather is warm.
 After mating, the female lays 200-300 orange eggs on suitable plants.
 About a week later, these hatch into reddish-brown larvae that cover themselves with their own black, slimy excrement.
 When the grubs are mature, they burrow into the soil to pupate, emerging as adults in mid- to late-summer.